Chapter 9 : My Dear Readers

 A small thought wriggled in Draco’s mind.
 Potter was fighting against the Dark Lord.
 He remembered snippets of conversations he had overheard while on breaks.
 The type of information Professor Dumbledore would have found useful.
 He shut away those feelings.
 Professor Dumbledore was dead, by his machinations if not his wand.
 No one in his Order of the Phoenix would pay attention to him longer than it would take to deliver him to the Ministry.

 That small thought refused to be fully shut away.
 With a long-suffering sigh, Draco decided there might be one or two people who might listen to him first.
-But before he gave up his precious information, he should first see if they would be willing to listen.
-And to do that, well, it looked like he’d have to attend Saint Potter’s funeral.
+However, before he gave up his precious information, he should first see if they would be willing to listen, and to do that, well, it looked like he’d have to attend Saint Potter’s funeral.

 Previous Chapter Next Chapter